-You probably didn't know Turkey's real name, you might have been confused about which city is the capital, and you probably thought tulips came from the Netherlands.
-It turns out, you were probably wrong.
+You probably didn't know Turkey's real name, you might have been confused about which city is the capital, and you may have thought tulips came from the Netherlands.
+It turns out, you were quite possibly wrong.
 There is a lot more to Turkey than meets the eye - between the beaches and bustling markets lies a wealth of interesting history filled with religious and literary figures, civil war and a multitude of languages.
-Here are 15 facts about Turkey you probably never knew.
+Here are 15 fun facts about Turkey you probably never knew.

-The country now known as the Republic of Turkey was part of the Ottoman Empire until the empire broke up in the aftermath of the First Worl War.
+The country now known as the Republic of Turkey was part of the Ottoman Empire until the empire broke up in the aftermath of the First World War.
 The Turkish War of Independence followed, and then in 1923 came the Republic with Mustafa Kemal Atatürk as the first President.
+If you want to learn more about Turkey's fascinating history, head to the Topkapi Palace in Istanbul.
+It stands as a great symbol of the Ottoman Empire.
+The palace complex is open everyday apart from Tuesday.

 Paul the Apostle (originally known as Saul) was born in Tarsus in southern Turkey.
 Many people believe Aesop, the famed Greek storyteller grew up in Thrace along the Black Sea (now Nesebar).
-The Greek historian Herodotus was born in what is now Bodrum.
+The Greek historian Herodotus was born in what is now Bodrum, a city on the coast.
+If you're looking for a holiday by the sea, find out more about Turkey's beaches.

 The name of the iconic red felt hat with its black tassel comes from Fez in Morocco.
 That's where the red dye to colour the hat originated.
 Mustafa Kemal Atatürk banned the fez in the 1920s as it was seen to symbolise the Ottoman Empire.
 The law was never overturned, although you're unlikely to be arrested for wearing one!

 There's no desert in Turkey – so no native camels.
-Despite this, Camel trains once crossed the country on the way to trading posts in Africa and Asia.
-And Camel wrestling a popular sport in the Agean region of Turkey.
+Despite this, camel trains once crossed the country on the way to trading posts in Africa and Asia.
+Camel wrestling is also a popular sport in the Aegean region of Turkey.

 Learn more about the country with the Rough Guide to Turkey.